A BRIEF BIOGRAPHY OF QUEEN MARY I

 By Tim Lambert

-In 1555 Queen Mary began burning Protestants, which earned her the nickname 'bloody Mary'.
+In 1555 Queen Mary began burning Protestants, which later earned her the nickname 'bloody Mary'.
 The first martyr was John Rogers who was burned on 4 February 1555.
-The same year bishops Hugh Latimer and Nicholas Ridley were martyred.
-Then in 1556 Thomas Cranmer Archbishop of Canterbury was martyred.
-Altogether between 1555 and 1558 almost 300 Protestants were martyred.
+The same year bishops Hugh Latimer and Nicholas Ridley were executed.
+Then in 1556 Thomas Cranmer Archbishop of Canterbury was executed.
+Altogether between 1555 and 1558 nearly 300 Protestants were executed.
 (Most of them were from Southeast England where Protestantism had spread most widely).
 Many more Protestants fled abroad.

 However Mary's cruelty simply gained sympathy for the Protestants and alienated ordinary people.
 She simply drove people away from Roman Catholicism.